 Monopoly Utility Rules

-In most Monopoly games, the utilities are the only properties that don’t bring in a fixed rent amount.
-The rules are simple, but returns are unpredictable as the rent owed could change every time a player lands on the property.
+The rules of Utilities are simple, but returns are unpredictable as the rent owed could change every time a player lands on the property.

 The Monopoly utilities are the Water Works and Electric Company.
 Instead of having a fixed rent, the amount a player pays is determined by the dice roll that landed them on the property.